MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

-- **Behavioral changes to the beforeunload event.** The behavior of the beforeunload event has changed such that calling preventDefault in a beforeunload event handler triggers a confirmation dialog.
+- **Behavioral changes to the beforeunload event.** The behavior of the beforeunload event has changed.
+Calling preventDefault in a beforeunload event handler triggers a confirmation dialog.
 Setting returnValue to an empty string in a beforeunload event handler no longer triggers a confirmation dialog.
 This behavior takes effect starting in Microsoft Edge version 119.
 Administrators can temporarily opt out of this functionality by disabling the [BeforeunloadEventCancelByPreventDefaultEnabled](/deployedge/microsoft-edge-policies#beforeunloadeventcancelbypreventdefaultenabled) policy.

 - **Split screen restore improvements.** Split screen allows you to simultaneously work on multiple tasks across two, side-by-side screens in one browsing tab to boost your productivity and multitask more efficiently.
 Now after the browser is restarted and the previous session is restored, the split tab will also be restored.